Why Won’t My Door Latch? A Homeowner’s Guide to Fixing a Stubborn Door

 Misalignment can happen for a few reasons.
 Over time, your house settles, and door frames can shift slightly.
 This can throw the strike plate and latch bolt out of sync.
 Or maybe the door was installed incorrectly, or screws have loosened over time.
 Whatever the cause, the fix is usually straightforward.

 To fix it, grab a screwdriver and loosen the screws on the strike plate.
 Shift the plate up, down, or sideways until the latch bolt fits snugly into the hole.
 Tighten the screws and test the door.
 If the misalignment is severe, you might need to file down the strike plate’s hole with a metal file to make it larger.
-It’s a simple fix, but it takes a bit of patience to get it just right.
+Standard residential strike plates measure about 2-3/4 inches tall with a 1-inch latch opening — if your plate is a different size than that, it may be worth replacing outright rather than filing.

 Loose or Wobbly Door Hinges